Buying a home for your child doesn’t have to stifle their development, hurt your relationship with them or harm your net worth.

 3. Reap the benefits of price appreciation and rental income.

-You also have another option to invest in your child: Rather than buying a home in your name for your child, you can buy it through a family trust, with parents and child named as designated joint beneficiaries.
+You also have another option to invest in your child: Rather than buying a home in your name for your child, you can place it in a family trust, with children among the named beneficiaries.
+This may potentially save estate taxes.
+Aside from this, a trust could be a tool to enable a child to purchase a home.
+This could be done in several ways:

 - A child could receive an outright distribution